Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 with most of our rituals.

-intended concerning at a church study group and children.
-We also agreed to have Dutch draft text
+at a church study group and children.
+We also agreed to have Dutch draft

 involved in church sponsored study groups when not in a public venue.
 The main reason discussed for thus was